 npm install @shopify/polaris

 In addition to UI components, Polaris also uses Shopify’s built-in translation files (i18n), which come bundled with the package.
-This ensures that UI text, button labels, error messages, and more are localized properly.
+This ensures that UI text, button labels, error messages, and other content are localized correctly.

 Step 3: Import Styles & Set Up AppProvider

-Here’s where many people run into small issues — Polaris components depend on their own styles and need to be wrapped in the AppProvider for theming and localization to work.
+Here’s where many people encounter minor issues.
+Polaris components rely on their own styles and must be wrapped in the AppProvider for theming and localization to work.
 You need to update your main file, typically index.js or App.js.
 Here’s an example setup:

 import '@shopify/polaris/build/esm/styles.css';